fiftydinar/yaml-parser/README.md

 # Usage
 ```
-# See help for some useful info:
+# See help to display this "Usage" info:
 yaml-parser
 yaml-parser help
 yaml-parser --help